Origins. Hebrew scriptures

 indicators in the fossil records and/or in the rock layers which will indicate which is correct.

 There appear to be two indicators that the flood is not the source of the fossil bearing sedimentary rock.
-We have never been able to find a valid
+We have never been able to find a convincing

 rebuttal to either indicator.
 Of course, one may be found in the future.